SRR Makes Great Strides During the Past Year

 By doing each job safely, we were able to accomplish more of our mission objectives.
 I'm proud of their determination to focus on safety while providing the government with solid results based on innovation and cost effectiveness.

 In all, our work can be summarized in two words: We deliver.

-I encourage you to read through this website for the particulars of the details of our work and our success.
+I encourage you to read through this website for the details of our work and our success.
 You will see our employees are dedicated to reducing the risk of the legacy liquid waste at SRS.